Free Washington payroll tax calculator (and WA tax rates)

 This is a bit more complicated.
 Tax is calculated at an hourly rate, and a portion of the taxed amount should be withheld from each employee’s paycheck.
 It’s your responsibility as the employer to pay the remaining taxable amount.
 Additionally, the Workers’ Compensation Tax is based upon the difficulty of the job being performed.
 Visit the Department of Labor & Industries website for a complete list of rates.

-Additional Washington State payroll tax resources
+Additional Washington state payroll tax resources

 If you want to learn even more about Washington State payroll taxes, we’ve listed what we think are the most useful resources here.
 Check them out below.